valadaptive/ntsc-rs/README.md

 ```
 </details>

+On Linux, you'll probably also need to give it execute permissions.
+This can be found under "Properties > Executable as Program" in the GNOME file manager, and similar places on others.
+You can also use the terminal (`chmod +x ntsc-rs-standalone`).

 ## More information

 ntsc-rs is a rough Rust port of [ntscqt](https://github.com/JargeZ/ntscqt), a PyQt-based GUI for [ntsc](https://github.com/zhuker/ntsc), itself a Python port of [composite-video-simulator](https://github.com/joncampbell123/composite-video-simulator).
 Reimplementing the image processing in multithreaded Rust allows it to run at (mostly) real-time speeds.